AnilaHsu/G123ReactAssigment/README.md

 ## Description

-We want a multi-steps form to help users pre-order food from restaurants.
+This is a multi-step form to help users pre-order food from restaurants.

 ### Step 1